Love Songs (David Sanborn album)

 Love Songs is a compilation album of romantic songs by American alto saxophonist David Sanborn and was released in 1995 through Warner Bros.
 Records.
-The album peaked at No. 11 on December 2, 1995 on Billboard's Contemporary Jazz Albums.
+The album peaked at No. 11 on December 2, 1995 on Billboard's Contemporary Jazz Albums chart.

-This album sampler includes romantic tracks from albums released in 1976-1988 such as "Lisa", "Straight To The Heart", and the 1985 version of "The Water Is Wide" with vocalist Linda Ronstadt.
+This album sampler includes romantic tracks from albums released in 1976-1988 such as "Lisa", "Straight to the Heart", and the 1985 version of "The Water Is Wide" with vocalist Linda Ronstadt.